tailcallhq/tailcallhq.github.io/docs/directives.md

 ### query

 Represents the API call's query parameters, either as a static object or with dynamic parameters using Mustache templates.
 These parameters append to the URL.
-The `key` parameter is optional.
-If it is not present TailCall uses the last item from `batchPath` parameter of `@http` directive to derive the `key` parameter, so remember to adjust the order of the items accordingly.
+The `key` parameter of `query` is optional.
+If it is not present TailCall uses the last item from `batchKey` parameter of `@http` directive to derive the `key` parameter, so remember to adjust the order of the items accordingly.

 ```graphql showLineNumbers
 type Query {